Azure/commercial-marketplace-data-offer-accelerator/docs/PublisherFaq.md

 Then each new DataSet should map to a Blob Container in my raw data Storage Account
 And then I can add new data to the container in the future
 And the customer will receive the new data (as long as my DataShare is set to sync periodically)

-## 2. How should I name my DataShares?